w3c/wai-bcase/_business-case/index.md

 ### Minimize Legal Risk
 Legal risk is a strong driver for companies to commit to and maintain accessibility policies and standards.
 Among drivers for the legal aspect of a business case are these:
-* The [UN Convention on the Rights of Persons with Disabilities](http://www.un.org/disabilities/default.asp?navid=12&pid=150), adopted by the UN in 2006, explicitly references access to communications technology as a human right in the modern world.
+* The [UN Convention on the Rights of Persons with Disabilities http://www.un.org/disabilities/default.asp?navid=12&pid=150], adopted by the UN in 2006, explicitly references access to communications technology as a human right in the modern world.
 * Ratified by more than 150 nations, the Convention is a powerful influence on the global legal and policy landscape related to web accessibility.
 * In the United States, courts are interpreting the Americans with Disabilities Act to be applicable to the web.
 * Globally, accessibility is mandated by the European Accessibility Act and similar laws are in place or in progress in Canada, Japan, Australia and elsewhere.